djdarcy/dj-diffusion/README.md

+All thanks goes to CompVis and Stability AI for releasing this codebase!
+Pretrained models coming soon...

 # Stable Diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*